juanjoDiaz/streamparser-json/README.md

 #### Buffering

-When parsing strings or numbers, JSONparse2 needs to gather the data in-memory until the whole value is ready.
+When parsing strings or numbers, the parser needs to gather the data in-memory until the whole value is ready.

 Strings are inmutable in Javascript so every string operation creates a new string.
 The V8 engine, behind Node, Deno and most modern browsers, performs a many different types of optimization.
 One of this optimizations is to over-allocate memory when it detects many string concatenations.
 This increases significatly the memory consumption and can easily exhaust your memory when parsing JSON containing very large strings or numbers.
-For those cases, JSONparse2 can buffer the characters using a TypedArray.
+For those cases, the parser can buffer the characters using a TypedArray.
 This requires encoding/decoding from/to the buffer into an actual string once the value is ready.
 This is done using the `TextEncoder` and `TextDecoder` APIs.
 Unfortunately, these APIs creates a significant overhead when the strings are small so should be used only when strictly necessary.

 #### Methods